baumlab/Gitting-started/Gitting-started.md

 ### 10 Git LFS (large file storage)

 Github doesn't like large files.
 In order to save big Rdata or csv files, we need to enable git lfs.
-Follow installation instructions here: <https://git-lfs.github.com/>
+Follow installation instructions here: <https://git-lfs.github.com/> or https://help.github.com/en/github/managing-large-files/installing-git-large-file-storage

 To set up your machine to enable git lfs in every cloned repo: